 Cons:

-- Load Limitations: May not support as much weight as concrete footings.
+- Load Limitations: May not support as much weight as concrete footings, plastic will perish over time.

 - Material Durability: Often made of plastic, which may not be as durable as other materials like metal or concrete, potentially degrading over time due to weather exposure.